Home » Curriculum » Careers

 If you have any Career concerns or questions that you would like clarifying, we want you to get in touch and we’ll be happy to help.

-Our Careers and Aspirations Coordinator has committed to attending all KS4 Parents Evenings, so that she can be available to have an informal chat with you regarding your young person and their next steps.
+Our Careers and Pathways Leader has committed to attending all KS4 Parents Evenings, so that she can be available to have an informal chat with you regarding your young person and their next steps.

 Career Pack – LMI resources